HBClab/addPhysioData/README.md

 ### Step 14
 After you've collected the physio data, open all the useful acquisitions (not the test one), from the session folder into the program.

 ![open_all_acqs](.imgs/open_all_acqs.png)

 ### Step 15
-For each acquisition tab, select "Save As..."
+For each acquisition tab, select "Save As...".

 ![save_as](.imgs/select_save_as.png)

 ### Step 16
-Choose the correct session directory to place the converted physio data
+Choose the correct session directory to place the converted physio data.

 ![select_correct_folder](.imgs/select_correct_folder_to_save.png)

 ### Step 17
 Rename the file using BIDS conventions following this general template:
 `sub-<label>_ses-<label>_task-<label>(_run-<label>)_physio` where the run parameter is optional. (e.g. we need for the rest scans, but not the task scans)

 ![bids_name](.imgs/rename_file_bids.png)

 ### Step 18
 Change saving the file from `.acq` to `*.txt*.csv`.

 ![text_file](.imgs/save_as_txt.png)

 ### Step 19